confluentinc/ksql/docs-md/concepts/stream-processing.md

 ```

 Any time an `impressions` row is received, followed within one minute by a `clicks` row having the same `user`,
-a row will be emitted into the `clicked_impressions` stream.
+a row is emitted into the `clicked_impressions` stream.